nworb999/flowing-water/README.md

 The current version, where the rock controls the pitch based on its position on the screen's X-axis.
 The screen is quantized into seven sections applying the frequency of the corresponding open string note of the guqin.

+Fixes have to be made to allow for continuous dragging without the audio engine crashing.
+I'm also considering using recordings of my own guqin instead of the Web Audio Oscillator.

 ## v.0.99

 Will involve Y-axis interaction, with a continuous range of frequencies along each string.
+If I choose to use a guqin sample as the sound source, I will have to figure out how to pitch it continiuously with the slide instead of jumping to certain stops along the string that I recorded.

 ## v1.0